A Severed Head – Iris Murdoch

 “I said, “Your brother is in bed with my wife.”
 I added, “I just took them up some wine in bed.”

 ● Despite the fact the characters are all deceptive and undertaking adulterous affairs they are deliciously infuriating, making for a beguiling read.
-They are very British, portray little emotion, even when in delicate situations making them textured fictional creations.
+They are stereotypically British, portray little emotion, even when in delicate situations.
 The level of lies and facade-wearing is realistic in normal human behaviour and I enjoyed attempting to dissect the characters’ complexities.
 This is a book where the web of lies has been so expertly spun, it was weirdly a complete joy to read about such craziness!” – Rachel

 —–